ibelem/webnnmeeting/README.md

 ## HTTPS Configuration

-Go to project main dir like `/home/belem/github/webnnmeeting` and create private and public key.
+Go to project main dir like `/home/belem/github/webnnmeeting` and create private and public key, the certificate path need to be filled in `certificate.key` and `certificate.cert` of `config.js`.

 ```
 $ openssl genrsa 2048 > webnnmeeting.key